 Table of Content

 Medications and other supportive measures are always the first lines of treatment for dementia.
 Apart from this, other non-medical interventions have gained prominence in caring for people with dementia.
 One such intervention focuses on training the brain through a series of cognitive exercises.
+In cognitive therapy, the professional help both the client and their loved ones identify goals and techniques to help improve basic cognitive functioning.

 Cognitive or Brain training as it is popularly known has shown promising results in improving cognitive functions and slowing down the pace of declining memory, thinking, and other important functions associated with dementia.
 This training is based on the ‘use it or lose it’ theory.
 According to this, we need to keep challenging our brains with specific cognitive exercises to strengthen neural connections.
 This in turn helps in preventing the decline or loss of its functions.

-Apart from eating vitamin and antioxidant-rich diet and regular physical exercises which are necessary for the aging brain, there is also a pressing need for cognitive activities that help exercise our neural networks and work towards preserving our brain health.
+Apart from eating a vitamin and antioxidant-rich diet and regular physical exercises which are necessary for the aging brain, there is also a pressing need for cognitive activities that help exercise our neural networks and work towards preserving our brain health.

 These activities form a part of cognitive stimulation programs for dementia management as well as the prevention of Alzheimer’s dementia.
 These provide a variety of brain-boosting exercises, memory and problem-solving strategies, multisensory stimulation, and memory aids like calendars and notebooks.
 Such programs are known to specifically benefit people who are at risk of developing dementia and those in its early stages.
 However, people in the later stages would also need to implement these to ensure some level of day-to-day functioning and independence.

-Exercises for early-stage dementia:
+Cognitive Exercises for Dementia

 Care for dementia patients is needed in the early stages to prevent a rapid progression of memory loss.
 Exercising the brain helps reduce the neural damage associated with dementia-related conditions.
 It helps in the growth of new neural structures and strengthens the existing neural networks.
 These will in turn work towards minimizing the impact of dementia progression.